johannaojeling/terraform-gcp-template/README.md

 # Terraform GCP template

-Terraform code and basic configuration for some Google Cloud resources
+Terraform code and basic configuration for some Google Cloud resources:

+- APIs

 ## Pre-requisites